gears and cogs on bluish background

 If only construction accounting and financial management could be as easy to understand as baseball.

 But surprisingly, it is.
 America’s favorite pastime is basically a game of numbers, where keeping count and tracking statistics are the cornerstones of a team’s winning strategy.
-In construction, the winners are those who know their numbers and use them for better decision making.
-And just how do successful contractors keep score?
-They rely on construction accounting software.
-More specifically, they pack their line up with nine powerful features.
+In the construction industry, the winners are those who know their numbers and use them for better decision-making.

 Like Little League vs. Major League, there are significant differences that separate antiquated and generic accounting software from programs designed specifically for construction.
 This article series will cover the features of job cost reporting.